DanieleMDiNosse/Univ3_fetcher/README.md

 - Subgraph-first event harvester with resilience features: automatic chunking, resumable checkpoints, retry/backoff for receipts, and derived price plus before/after pool state fields.
 - Real-time log streaming in the app plus organized run artifacts (configs, logs, raw chunk pickles, merged output, metadata JSON).
 - Selective gas and transaction metadata retrieval—receipts are only fetched when you opt into gas columns.
-- Standalone liquidity profile animator (`liquidity.py`) that turns historical tick snapshots into GIFs with progress bars and resume support.
+- Standalone liquidity profile animator (`python -m univ3_fetcher.core.liquidity.animator`) that turns historical tick snapshots into GIFs with progress bars and resume support.

 ## Requirements
 - Python 3.11.x (the on-chain dependency `web3-ethereum-defi` — imported as `eth_defi` — does not yet publish wheels for 3.12+).